3. Initial Project

 RESERVE_GPIO(SPI_FLASH_DI, SPI_DI_PORT, SPI_DI_PIN, PID_SPI_DI);

-Now configure the pins to have the relevant SPI function by adidng the following to the set_pad_functions function:
+Now configure the pins to have the relevant SPI function by adding the following to the set_pad_functions function:

 GPIO_ConfigurePin(SPI_EN_PORT, SPI_EN_PIN, OUTPUT, PID_SPI_EN, true);